 Any other required information.

-When filling out form 8949, you must specify whether your gain was short-term or long-term.
-This is because the tax rates differ depending on how long you hold the asset before selling.
+When filling out Form 8949, you must specify whether your gain was short-term or long-term.
+This is because the tax rates differ depending on how long you hold the asset before selling it.
 If you have had it for over a year, you qualify for long-term tax rates.
 You will pay short-term tax rates if you hold for less than a year.

 Step 3 - On To Schedule D

 Schedule D is the final document that records all capital gains and losses in a tax year.
 So when you're done filling out Form 8949, transfer your calculations.
 Whatever gets here is final.
 So make sure you confirm the records before submitting them.
 That way, you'll avoid tax penalties.

 Form 8949 and Schedule D are for reporting your capital gains and losses.
 You also have to fill out your income tax reports.
 Here are some of the documents you must fill out in various categories: